 Plan to move your tree inside by pre-picking its location.
 Most people like their tree as a center of attention so that might be the living room, great room or rec room.
 Wherever you choose, what’s essential is that your living tree is in a bright spot that stays cool.
 In front of a window is ideal as long as it’s not getting a blast of sunlight that warms it.
 Also, keep your live tree away from heat sources such as radiators, floor vents or fireplaces.
 Keeping it cool helps your tree remain dormant.
 If you’re going to decorate your tree with electric lights, make sure you choose a design like LED or low voltage.
 Regular incandescent light bulbs release a lot of heat and can damage your tree.

 Timing is critical.
 You do not want your tree remaining indoors any longer than necessary.
 Your tree will naturally acclimatize inside and will come out of dormancy if left in warm conditions too long.
 A rule of thumb is that your living Christmas tree should only be inside for a week to play it safe.
 You can plan your timing from how long you want your tree up before Christmas day to how long you’re willing to risk its stability.
-Professional gardeners caution that 10 days to two weeks is the maximum time any live tree should be inside.
+Professional gardeners caution that 10 days – 2 weeks is the maximum amount of time any live tree should be inside.

 Water is the source of all life and that includes your living Christmas tree.
 In all likelihood, you’ll get your tree from the nursery with its root ball already wet and wrapped in a sack.
 Don’t disturb this as long as your tree remains inside.
 The best solution to keep it wet and stable is placing the root ball in a large pot such as a ceramic plant container.
 Make sure it can drain and there’s a drip tray underneath.
 Water your tree daily while it’s inside to ensure it doesn’t dry out under any conditions.
 Some people place ice on top of their root ball.
 This does double duty of both watering and cooling the tree.